infrahq/infra/docs/getting-started/quickstart.md

 In order to add connectors to Infra, you will need to set three pieces of information:

-* `connector.config.name` is a name you give to identity this cluster.
+* `connector.config.name` is a name you give to identify this cluster.
 For the purposes of this Quickstart, the name will be `example-name`
 * `connector.config.server` is the value in the previous step used to login to Infra
 * `connector.config.accessKey` is the access key the connector will use to communicate with the server.
 You can use an existing access key or generate a new access key with `infra keys add KEY_NAME connector`